Skip to main content

 The response returns your subscription ID:

-The request is rejected without an authenticated solver JWT and the instance_id from Step 1.
+The request is rejected without an authenticated Partner JWT and the instance_id from Step 1.

 If you already subscribe to quote_status, this replaces that call.